This post is a transcript for Diary of an Indie Writer, episode 27: How journalling can help you uncover the book inside of you 🎙️

 Journalling can literally help us to discover the stories within us that we need to tell.

-Jas Hothi is a writer, coach & author.
-With a Masters in Positive Psychology (MAPP), he loves to help folks begin and make progress on their book projects by discovering and utilising their unique creative rhythms.
-He is also currently offering a free copy of his book, The Indie Author, to anyone who signs up for his newsletter.
-SIGN UP HERE to get your free copy.
+— Jas Hothi is a writing coach & author.
+With a Masters in Positive Psychology (MAPP), he loves to help folks write their stories using their unique creative rhythms.
+He is currently offering a free copy of his book, The Indie Author, to anyone who signs up for his newsletter.
+SIGN UP HERE to get yours.